Vegan Caramel Apples

 This recipe is also perfect for entertaining the vegans and vegetarians in your life, as it can easily be made plant-based.
 Mix and match your favorite dairy-free butter alternative and plant beverage to make your caramel your own.

-Simply mix the butter, sugar, and milk together and let it bubble away into sweet deliciousness.
+Simply mix the butter, sugar, and beverage together and let it bubble away into sweet deliciousness.
 Then, stir in your desired amount of flaxseed and salt and serve it up!

 For a classic dipped caramel apples, we recommend letting the caramel cool a bit so that it can form a decadent, thick layer on the outside of the apple.
 If you don’t have time to fuss with coating apples, you can serve caramel on the side of sliced apples or drizzled generously on top.
 Sprinkle on chocolate chips, granola, sprinkles, or whatever you please!